tomowang/hugo-theme-tailwind/README.md

 The CSS process is inspired by [hugo-tailwindcss-starter-theme](https://github.com/dirkolbrich/hugo-tailwindcss-starter-theme).

- * Development: `npm run dev`, this will generate css for theme users.
+ * Development: `npm run dev`, this will generate css for theme users and start example site.

-Test example site: `HUGO_THEME_DEVELOPMENT=true hugo server -s exampleSite --gc --themesDir=../..` (exampleSite is fetched from https://github.com/gohugoio/hugoBasicExample with some modifications).
+> `exampleSite is` fetched from https://github.com/gohugoio/hugoBasicExample
+with some modifications.

 ### Add new icons